sayzlim/sayzlim.github.io/source/_posts/2011-09-19-ecoute-2-your-minimal-itunes-alternative.md

 ---
 layout: post
-title: Ecoute 2: Your Minimal iTunes Alternative
+title: "Ecoute 2: Your Minimal iTunes Alternative"
 description: Ecoute is your minimal music player that can replace iTunes for casual listening.
 tags:
 - music